What to Know about Game Drives Before You Go on Safari

 The most popular times for game drives are early morning and late afternoon—two times of day that animals are most active.
 Particularly in hotter seasons, wildlife tends to rest in the middle of the day.

-Early morning game drives start just as the sun is coming up and go for 2–4 hours.
-You might see lions returning from the hunt, a leopard climbing a tree to sleep away the day in its branches, or a pack of African wild dogs waking up.
+Early morning game drives start just as the sun is coming up and go for two to four hours.
+You might see lions returning from the hunt, a leopard napping in a tree, or a pack of African wild dogs waking up.

 The afternoon is a great time to see elephants and other large herbivores cool down along rivers or at watering holes.
-As the sun lowers and the air gets cooler, large predators start to stir.
-The leopard you saw in the morning may now descend and go on the prowl for antelope.
+As the sun lowers, large predators start to stir.
+The leopard you saw napping this morning may go on the prowl for antelope.

 In private reserves, nighttime game drives may also be an option.
 (Most national parks are closed to visitors at night.)
-These generally start at dusk and last 1–2 hours.
-Watch a lion pack wake from its daytime slumber and prepare for a nighttime hunt.
-See hippos emerge from the water for a supper of tall, green grass.
+These generally start at dusk and last one to two hours.
+Watch a lion pride wake up and prepare for a nighttime hunt.
+See hippos come on land for a supper of tall, green grass.
 As the night sky turns black, elusive safari creatures like caracals and honey badgers emerge.
-If the moonlight isn’t bright enough for a clear view, your guide may highlight wildlife using special infrared lamps that do not interfere with animals’ night vision.
+If the moonlight isn’t bright enough for a clear view, your guide may highlight wildlife using tinted lamps that do not interfere with animals’ night vision.

 What types of vehicles are used in game drives?

-Depending on the country and terrain, game drives are conducted in 4×4 vehicles or minibuses with seating for 5 to 12 individuals, including the driver.
+Game drives are conducted in 4×4 vehicles or minibuses with seating for 5 to 12 individuals, including the driver.
 In South Africa and Botswana, the vehicles are typically open at the top.
-Passenger seats are often “stadium style”—each row is a little higher than the one in front of it, so your view won’t be blocked by the head of the person in front of you.
+Passenger seats are often “stadium style”—each row is a little higher than the one in front of it for great views.

 In East Africa, open or canvas topped vehicles may be used on private reserves.
 National parks usually require that safari vehicles are enclosed.
 They can include minibuses, particularly in Kenya, or enclosed 4x4s.
 Both generally come with a sunroof or pop-up top to increase the range of view.
-At Ujuzi, you will always get a window seat, so you don’t have to worry about a blocked view.
+At Ujuzi, you always get a window seat.

 Safari-goers look out of the top of an Ujuzi Vehicle while on a Safari Game Drive